makyo/drab-makyo.com/will/will.md

         * Lutea
         * Vasha
         * Maelkoth
+        * Dave (who knows me as Makyo)
         * A message may be left on the board in the plaza only after such notifications have been provided.
     * FurryMUCK:
         * Lochiel
         * Mevrea
-        * A message may be left on the board in the WCotP only after such notifications have been provided.
+        * A message may be left on the board in the WCotP or Owl Haven only after such notifications have been provided.
-        * If you want to do one of those memorial thingies, folks will likely know me better as Ranna or Makyo.
     * Email:
         * Jonathan Thurston: jonathan.thurstonhowlpub@gmail.com
+        * Fuzz Wolf: fuzzwolf@furplanet.com
     * Exocosmic:
         * Jessica England (current therapist): (425) 640-7009
         * Summer Richardson (current primary care provider): (206) 281-7163